slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"One of the counterintuitive things that I’ve learned is that procrastination is often a side-effect of perfectionism."
 -- hn@bane*

-We fear releasing something unimportant, so you don’t release anything at all.
-Inadequacy of results makes us realize that we are not as good as we think we are and creates anxiety.
-We distract ourselves because we are not willing to face up with what bothers us.
-We procrastinate in order to remove that anxiety.
+We fear releasing something unimportant, so we release nothing at all.
+Inadequate results reveal we aren’t as good as we think, creating anxiety.
+We distract ourselves to avoid facing what bothers us.
+Procrastination relieves that anxiety.
 When hope disappears, so does action.
-The cost of procrastination is the life you could’ve lived.
+The cost of procrastination is the life you could have lived.

 Hints:

 - What gets measured gets done.
-- Don’t wait for the perfect occasion, a good occasion is a safer bet.
-You will languish if you stop for a long time and paralysis is worse than bad timing.
- At some point, the pain of not doing it becomes greater than the pain of doing it.
-Pressed by circumstances, we feel unusually energized and focused (the panic monster).
+- Don’t wait for the perfect moment, a good moment is a safer bet.
+Long pauses cause languishing and paralysis is worse than bad timing.
+Eventually, the pain of not doing it exceeds the pain of doing it (panic monster).
-- However, never mistake action for motion.
-You must think like a man of action, and act like a man of thought.
-So make a plan.
-Any plan will do.
+- Never mistake motion for action.
+Think like a man of action; act like a man of thought.
+Make any plan.
-- Procrastination leads to burnout much more than work does.
+- Procrastination causes burnout far more than work does.
 - You’re too gifted to be paralyzed by procrastination.
-Dear son, I need you to focus.
+Dear son, focus.
-- Laziness is often disguised as a lack of knowledge but is just a symptom of not having something worth waking up for.
-It’s a lack of direction.
-When your goals align with your passions, laziness fades away because you’re driven by something bigger than yourself.
-Purpose fuels progress.
-It’s about building something that outlasts you.
+- Laziness often disguises lack of knowledge but is really lack of direction.
+When goals align with passions, laziness fades—you’re driven by something bigger.
+Purpose fuels progress; build what outlasts you.

 > *"What’s well begun is half done."
 -- Horace [-065]*